DevOpsBootcamp/website/source/frameworks.rst

     Most webapps consist of three components:

     Model
-        The data represented in someway, usually a database.
+        The data represented in some way, usually a database.

     View
-        What the user sees, the webpage you look at.
+        What the user sees i.e. the webpage you look at.

     Controller
         The code that manipulates the data in the database.

-    Each of these components is a seperate component.
-Some apps make each of these very seperate while others blur the line between what code is controlling the view, the model, and the controller.

-    For now understanding the MVC architecture isn't that important, but it is something to be aware of.
-Most web frameworks are built around the MVC model, so it is easier to develop MVC apps over others.
+    Understanding the MVC architecture isn't that important at the moment, but it is something to be aware of.
+Many popular web frameworks are built around the MVC pattern, so knowing how to use it to its advantages can be userful.

 URL Routing